Products and Services

 You are here:

 Amy was born and raised in New Zealand and moved to the UK in 2007.
-Prior to joining Cambridge Assessment English, she worked on several funded research projects investigating primary and secondary school students’ mathematics and science learning (Faculty of Education and Department of Psychology, University of Cambridge).
+Prior to joining Cambridge English, she worked on several funded research projects investigating primary and secondary school students’ mathematics and science learning (Faculty of Education and Department of Psychology, University of Cambridge).
 Amy also worked for Cambridge Assessment’s Research Division in 2013.
-In her spare time, Amy enjoys yoga, running, reading, independent film and art.
+In her spare time, Amy enjoys yoga, walking, independent film and art.

 Devine, A, Cheung, K Y F, Gallacher, T and McElwee, S (2017) Preparation for the BioMedical Admissions Test (BMAT): Candidates’ use of free and commercial resources, paper presented at the Association for Medical Education in Europe (AMEE) Annual Conference, Helsinki, Finland, August 2017.